ahmedtarek536/Shell/README.md

 ---

-This documentation provides an overview of the essential commands supported by the custom Linux shell.
+This documentation provides an overview of the essential commands supported by the custom shell.
 Each command replicates familiar Linux functionality, making it easy to perform file management, system monitoring, and networking tasks directly from the shell interface.